vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop_code.md

 	rpInfo.renderArea.offset.x = 0;
 	rpInfo.renderArea.offset.y = 0;
 	rpInfo.renderArea.extent = _windowExtent;
 	rpInfo.framebuffer = _framebuffers[swapchainImageIndex];

-	//make a clear-color from frame number.
-This will flash with a 120 frame period.
-	VkClearValue clearValue;
-	float flash = abs(sin(_frameNumber / 120.f));
-	clearValue.color = { { 0.0f, 0.0f, flash, 1.0f } };

 	//connect clear values
 	rpInfo.clearValueCount = 1;
 	rpInfo.pClearValues = &clearValue;

 	vkCmdBeginRenderPass(cmd, &rpInfo, VK_SUBPASS_CONTENTS_INLINE);
 ```

-Beggining a render pass needs us to start writing another info structure, as beggining a renderpass needs a lot of parameters.
+Beginning a render pass needs us to start writing another info structure, as beginning a renderpass needs a lot of parameters.
 Set sType and pNext as usual
 `.renderPass` is whatever render pass we want to begin
 `.renderArea.offset` and `.renderArea.extent` is what area will be rendered, in case we want to render a small renderpass into a bigger image.
 We will just set the offset to 0 (no offset) and the extent to our main window size.

 `.framebuffer` is what image will we render into for this renderpass, so we are going to index into the cached _framebuffers with the image index we got from the swapchain.

 Lastly, we are going to create a VkClearValue of a flashing blue color, and connect it to the info.
+We are using the `_frameNumber` variable to get the numbers of frames rendered and use it for the flashing.
+This variable was in the engine from the starting-point code.

 The `vkCmdBeginRenderPass()` function will bind the framebuffers, clear the image, and put the images in the layout we specified when creating the renderpass.
 We can now start rendering commands... but we dont have anything to render yet.
 That will be on next chapter.